hermiteu/Quintus-boilerplate/README.md

 ```
 rm -Rf .git/ && git init && git add . && git commit -m 'first commit'
 ```

+If you don't want to use Jade don't edit the files in app/jade because the changes will be written to the HTML files with the same name.

 Todo
 ----